mvenditto/Avalonia.IconPacks/README.md

 ![Avalonia.IconPacks](iconpacks.png)

-If you find this project useful please go and star the [MahApps.Metro.IconPacks](https://github.com/MahApps/MahApps.Metro.IconPacks) project as that is where all the hard work has been done.
+If you find this project useful please go and star the [MahApps.Metro.IconPacks](https://github.com/MahApps/MahApps.Metro.IconPacks) project as that is where all the hard work has been done..